Need Legal Aid Help? Get Started

 For both exemptions:

-1. In September 2016, the law changed to allow real property (land and buildings attached to the land) applications to be filed any time before December 31st.
-If you are applying for the exemption on a manufactured or mobile home, you have to apply on or before the first Monday in June.
+1. Applications can be filed any time before December 31st of the year for which you are applying.
+If you are applying for the exemption on a manufactured or mobile home, you must apply on or before the first Monday in June of the year preceding the year for which the exemption is sought.

 2. If you were eligible for the exemption last year, but did not apply, you can file a late application for the previous year at the same time that you file your application for the current year.